Policy on Non-Discrimination

 Community of Christ Seminary

-Graceland University offers a quality educational program at multiple locations using various course delivery methods to provide opportunities for many students.
-Students may take Graceland University courses at the following locations.
+Graceland University offers quality educational programs using various course delivery methods to provide opportunities for many students.
+Students may take Graceland University courses at two campuses and online.

 The home campus, located in Lamoni, Iowa, provides education for many full- and part-time residential students, who seek the Bachelor of Arts, Bachelor of Arts Honors, Bachelor of Science, or Bachelor of Science Honors degrees in 27 majors.
 Courses are available for non-degree seeking students interested in enrolling for personal enrichment.

 The Graceland University Independence Campus located at 1401 West Truman Road in Independence, Missouri, provides on campus education for students pursuing a Bachelor of Science in Nursing, Bachelor of Arts in Education, or a Master of Education degree.
 The Independence Campus is also home to online programs which allow students the flexibility to earn an RN to BSN, a Bachelor of Arts in Business Administration, a Master of Science in Nursing, a Master of Education degree and a Doctor of Nursing Practice.
 In addition, a Master of Arts in Religion can be earned through combined on campus and online courses.